stashed/stash/README.md

 ## How to recover

 The recover process will be left to users for now.
-It can ve done following this [process](https://restic.readthedocs.io/en/stable/Manual/#restore-a-snapshot)
+It can be done by running `$ /restic -r <restik_repo> restore snapshot_id --target <target_dir>` inside the restic-sidecar container.
+You can find the details [here](https://restic.readthedocs.io/en/stable/Manual/#restore-a-snapshot)

 ## Developer Guide
 Want to learn whats happening under the hood, read [the developer guide](docs/developer-guide/README.md).